keegdragon/CronkBand/README.txt

 This is pretty far from a completed game, but it's a big step from the starting point.
 Next step: put Piles in the Encounter that the player character can scoop up Pac-Man style.

+                              CRONKBAND
+                             VERSION 0.3
+                        THE BOY WHO DID STUFF

+For the second update to CronkBand, Keegan developed a nifty new game loop with slots for player character (PC) actions and for non-player character (NPC) logic and actions.
+This allowed him to improve the test game to include Piles for the PC to "pick up".
+Next step: give Encounter an indexing system so that finding neighbors in the atlas isn't so time- intensive.